Rapp-Coudert Committee: End of committee and legacy

 The first serious academic study of the Rapp-Coudert Committee was conducted in the early 1950s by Lawrence Chamberlain, a political centrist who was granted access to the private papers of Frederic R. Coudert.
 Chamberlain held those dismissed in high scholarly esteem:

 In October 1981, more than four decades after the launch of the Rapp-Coudert Committee, the dismissed employees won a small measure of vindication when the City University Board of Trustees passed a resolution expressing "profound regret at the injustice done to former colleagues on the faculty and staff of the university" who were fired or forced to resign for their political affiliations.
 A reception was held for the surviving victims and their families on December 17, 1981, hosted by City College of New York President Bernard Harleston.

 Unpublished documents of the Rapp-Coudert Committee reside at the New York State Archives in Albany.
 Rapp-Coudert Committee counsel Paul Windels left an oral record of his activities with the committee as part of the Columbia University Oral History Research Project in New York City.
 Morris Schappes's experiences with the Rapp-Coudert Committee are documented in Schappes's personal papers at the American Jewish Historical Society in New York and the Tamiment Library of New York University.
 Materials documenting the trials conducted by the Board of Higher Education subsequent to the Rapp-Coudert hearings are held in the Board of Higher Education of the City of New York Academic Freedom Case Files, also at the Tamiment Library, and in the Records of the Board of Higher Education of the City of New York, at the YIVO Institute for Jewish Research.
+Digitized materials related to City College of New York are accessible via the CUNY Digital History Archive.